nexusformat/definitions/manual/source/classes/contributed_definitions/optical-spectroscopy-structure.rst

 -----------------------

     :ref:`NXoptical_spectroscopy`:
        A generic application definition for spectroscopy measurements.
-This includes in particular ellipsometry and Raman spectroscopy measurements, but also other techniques such as photoluminescence, transmission and reflection measurements.
+This includes in particular ellipsometry and Raman spectroscopy measurements, but also other techniques such as photoluminescence, transmission, and reflection measurements.
 The requirements are: (i) an incident photon beam, (ii) a detector to measure scattered/emitted photons, and (iii) a sample.

     :ref:`NXellipsometry`:
        An application definition for ellipsometry measurements, including complex systems up to variable angle spectroscopic ellipsometry.